jayshozie/ceng240/notes4newbies/W00-preliminary.md

 2. No:

     1. Search in stackoverflow directly.
-Did I find what I'm looking for?
+Did you find what you're looking for?

         1. Yes: UNDERSTAND IT, then use it.
         2. No: Open up a question on stackoverflow.